oma-s/seepalette_admin/README.md

-# Active Admin Demo
+# Seepalette Admin

-This is a sample application to demo Active Admin.
+This is a little test app to try out AA 4.
+It works on top of a clone of the active admin demo repo.

 https://activeadmin-demo.onrender.com